-According to the National Institute of Dental Craniofacial Research (NIDCR), over half of those in the U.S. survive from oral cancer after five years.
-If this condition is caught early enough, the chances of successful treatment are high.
+A research document by the Indian Council of Medical Research indicates that over half of those who are ailing, survive from oral cancer after five years; therefore if this condition is caught early enough, the chances of successful treatment are high.

 Dentists look for early signs of mouth cancer during regular checkup appointments, but it's also important for you to recognize these warning signals so you can bring them to the attention of your dentist right away.